wotGPT/ccna-labs/README.md

 My current roadmap includes:

-- Complete the remaining CCNA Packet Tracer labs
-- Continue progressing through Jeremy's IT Lab CCNA course
+* Continue progressing through Jeremy's IT Lab CCNA course
-- Reinforce subnetting skills through regular practice
+* Reinforce subnetting skills through regular practice
-- Review Cisco networking concepts using Anki flashcards
+* Review Cisco networking concepts using Anki flashcards
-- Earn the Cisco CCNA certification
+* Prepare for and earn the Cisco CCNA certification
-- Build Python network automation projects
+* Build Python network automation projects
-- Learn Ansible for network automation
+* Learn Ansible for network automation
-- Expand into GNS3 and EVE-NG enterprise labs
+* Expand into GNS3 and EVE-NG enterprise labs
-- Continue growing this repository with real-world networking projects
+* Continue growing this repository with post-CCNA and real-world networking projects
-- Begin my career as a Network Operations Center (NOC) Technician
+* Begin my career as a Network Operations Center (NOC) Technician

 This repository will continue evolving as I gain new skills, earn certifications, and build experience throughout my networking career.